genesiscommunitysuccess/docs/docs/web-ui-reference/components/presentation/horizontal-scroll.md

 ---
 id: horizontal-scroll
-title: Horizontall Scroll
+title: Horizontall scroll
 sidebar_position: 90
 ---

-An implementation of a content scroller as a web-component.
+An implementation of a content scroller as a Web Component.

-## Setup
+## Set-up

 ```ts
 import { provideDesignSystem, alphaHorizontalScroll, alphaFlipper } from '@genesislcap/alpha-design-system';